Realistic but uninspired mechanics

 On Windows 8+ the game apparently also requires some additional trickery to run on fullscreen.
 I did not have that issue as I played it on my older Windows 7 machine.
 The game's system requirements did not seem that high but I was getting 20 FPS in-game.
 I lowered the settings to minimum but probably could have upped them a bit (at least anti-aliasing and shader quality) as the performance got noticeably better once I got out of the starting area.
 The lack of mouse control in the menus also speaks of laziness.

 The scenery in the game is fairly boring.
 You either get maps basking in warm yellow light or blueish night scenes.
 More variation would have helped.
-There did not seem to be that many different music tracks either but since consist largely of random sounds, they did not get too repetitive.
+There did not seem to be that many different music tracks either but since the soundscape consists largely of random effects, it did not get too repetitive.
 Melinda Cohen gave Violette a pleasant voice.
 The NPCs also speak either German or French, which I think was neat.

 Velvet Assassin was a pretty plain, barebones experience.
 The next game on my list evidently has sneaking as well but that does not seem to be its only feature.
 I am very much looking forward to playing it.